 Strategies: a.
 Deliver joint training opportunities for DVR staff and Community Rehabilitation Providers on best practices in the use of Career Pathways. b.
 Provide training for DVR staff on using the Comprehensive Assessment of Rehabilitation Needs to promote use of Apprenticeship and self-employment as approaches to Career Pathways c.
 DVR will build on pilot efforts in partnership with the Maine Department of Labor’s Apprenticeship program to develop statewide policies and practices to promote increased use of Apprenticeship as a Career Pathways strategy. d.
 DVR will work with DBVI and the Maine Department of Labor’s Apprenticeship Program to ensure that clients who Deaf/Hard of Hearing or who have significant disabilities are included in the growth and expansion of apprenticeships in Maine. e.
 Open and closed case reviews will monitor for inclusion of career pathway strategies.

 f.
-DVR will participate in WINTAC-provided technical assistance on utilization of Career Pathways strategies
+DVR will participate in RSA-funded Technical Assistance Centers’ training and assistance on utilization of Career Pathways strategies

 Objective 1.4: Through lessons learned from the use of Progressive Employment, expand the number of Maine employers who implement diversity hiring activities through engagement with the Division of Vocational Rehabilitation and workforce system partners.

-Strategies: a.
-In partnership with the Department of Health and Human Services, participate in the newly-launched Maine Workplace & Disability Connection housed at the Maine Retail Association.
-This business to business platform will connect and support Maine employers hiring and retaining employees with disabilities. b.
+Strategies: a.. b.
 Partner with local Chambers of Commerce, the Society of Human Resource Managers (SHRM), and others to expand business outreach/network. c.
 Actively participate in the Statewide Workforce Action Team (SWAT) that is made of Workforce Innovation and Opportunity Act (WIOA) core partners and others in the workforce development system to grow and diversify Maine’s workforce through targeted outreach to employers. d.
-Develop, support and maintain DVR staff in each region with a specialized knowledge in business relations.
+Develop, support and maintain a team of DVR staff across the state to function as a Business Relations Team – including in partnership with Division for the Blind and Visually Impaired business relations staff.

 Goal 2 All individuals, including those with the most significant disabilities, will be served in a timely manner -which means determining eligibility within 60 days and developing Individualized Plans for Employment for all eligible clients within the 90-day time frame.
-DVR will continue to maintain no wait list for those individuals in categories 1 and 2 and will monitor the ability to again serve those in category 3 in the future.
+DVR will continue to maintain no wait list for those individuals in categories 1 and 2 and will monitor the ability to again serve those in categories 3 and 4 in the future.

-Objective 2.1: To continue progress to reach substantial compliance (94%) in determining eligibility within 60 days of receiving an application for DVR services.
-DVR will progress from 79.4% in PY2018 to substantial compliance in PY 2020 and maintain substantial compliance or better in PY 2021-2023.
+Objective 2.1: To continue progress to reach substantial compliance (90%) in determining eligibility within 60 days of receiving an application for DVR services.
+DVR will progress from 79.7% in PY2018 to substantial compliance in PY 2021 and maintain substantial compliance or better in PY 2022-2023.

 Strategies: a.
 Collect data on eligibility determination and disseminate quarterly to DVR supervisors and managers to support best practices in the field. b.
 Deliver staff training and supervision on best practices in eligibility determination – including use of strategies provided through technical assistance provided by RSA c.
-Provide education and outreach on the use and ease of new electronic options - such as W.O.R.K.
-Services – to access and submit an application and supporting materials for DVR services.
+Provide education and outreach on the use and ease of new electronic options to access and submit an application and supporting materials for DVR services.

-Objective 2.2: To continue progress to reach substantial compliance (94%) in timely plan development by increasing the percentage of clients who are have an Individualized Plan for Employment developed within 90 days from 78.9% in PY 2018 to substantial compliance in PY 2020 and maintain substantial compliance or better in PY 2021-2023.
+Objective 2.2: To continue progress to reach substantial compliance (90%) in timely plan development by increasing the percentage of clients who are have an Individualized Plan for Employment developed within 90 days from 78.9% in PY 2018 to substantial compliance in PY 2020 and maintain substantial compliance or better in PY 2021-2023.